 - 男神(nán shén)/女神(nǚ shén)

 女神(nǚ shén) literally means “female god” and男神(nán shén) literally means “male god.”
-Therefore, 女神(nǚ shén) means goddess and refer to ladies who are so pretty and have beautiful appearance. 男神(nán shén) refers to guys who are like Prince Charming with handsome looks.
+Therefore, 女神(nǚ shén) means goddess and refers to ladies who are so pretty and have a beautiful appearance. 男神(nán shén) refers to guys who are like Prince Charming with handsome looks.

 (zhè ge gē shǒu huì chàng gē, yě hěn piào liang, shì wǒ xīn zhōng de nǚ shén. )

 (This singer sings well, also pretty.
 She’s the goddess in my mind.)

 吃错药(chī cuò yào) literally means “eat the wrong medicine.”
 It describes somebody acting not like themselves or having abnormal behaviors for some reason.

 - 卖萌(mài méng)

 卖萌(mài méng) literally means “to see the cuteness.”
 It’s used to say people show off their cuteness in order to get attention.

 靠谱(kào pǔ) means “reliable” The literal meaning is “lean on music sheets.”
 The reason why it used “music sheets” is that music sheets represent the rationality side of things.
 When someone is rational, normally he/she is realizable and trusted.